vipul-shinde/marketing-analytics-cs/05-Final_Solution/README.md

 ### 5.4.1 Actor Film Counts

-We first calculate the actor-film rental counts
+We first calculate the actor-film rental counts which will help us in recommending the films to the customer later.

 ```sql
 DROP TABLE IF EXISTS actor_film_counts;